friendlyrobotnyc/TinyDancer/README.md

 `FPSLibrary.create().show(getApplicationContext());`

-And to hide th button programmatically you can:
+And to hide the button programmatically you can:

 `FPSLibrary.hide((Application) getApplicationContext());`